google/highway/g3doc/quick_reference.md

 *   `HWY_IDE` is 0 except when parsed by IDEs; adding it to conditions such as `#if HWY_TARGET != HWY_SCALAR || HWY_IDE` avoids code appearing greyed out.

-The following indicate support for certain lane types and expand to 1 or 0:
+The following indicate full support for certain lane types and expand to 1 or 0.
+Note that minimal support (Zero, BitCast, Load/Store, Neg, PromoteTo/DemoteTo) is always available for float16_t and bfloat16_t.

 *   `HWY_HAVE_INTEGER64`: support for 64-bit signed/unsigned integer lanes.
 *   `HWY_HAVE_FLOAT16`: support for 16-bit floating-point lanes.